-In addition to D04's earlier work, in which the AMSU data were collected for all Atlantic and East Pacific TCs from 1999-2001, three more years of data (i.e., from 2002-04) were acquired, for a complete dataset ranging from 1999-2004.
-AMSU data also were collected for TCs in the Central Pacific and Indian Ocean from 2003-04, and in the West Pacific and Southern Hemisphere from 2002-04.
+AMSU data were collected for all Atlantic Ocean and east Pacific Ocean TCs from 1999 to 2001, three more years of data (i.e., from 2002 to 2004) were acquired for a complete dataset ranging from 1999 to 2004.
+AMSU data also were collected for TCs in the central Pacific and the Indian Ocean from 2003 to 2004, and in the west Pacific and Southern Hemisphere from 2002 to 2004.

-Acquisition of these new data results in 2637 and 2624 cases for estimating the MSW and MSLP, respectively, more than quintuple the size of D04's previous dataset for intensity estimation.
-The distribution of cases by basin (Figure 1) shows that approximately one-third of the cases are from the Atlantic basin, one-third are from the West Pacific basin, and the remaining one-third are from the other four basins combined.
-These new data provide 45 cases at the Category 5-level (> 135 kt) compared to D04, where there were no AMSU passes over a TC while it was of Category-5 intensity.
-As will be described in more detail in the next subsection, the new wind radii datasets were restricted to cases with coincident reconnaissance, leaving 255 cases for the 34-kt winds, 170 cases for the 50-kt winds, and 120 cases for the 64-kt winds.
-These recon-based sample sizes are nearly double the dataset from D04's previous work, in which the wind radii datasets were developed using only Atlantic cases west of 55°W -a restriction imposed because of the higher likelihood of having in situ measurements in that region-as well as Atlantic and East Pacific cases with reconnaissance.
+Acquisition of these new data results in 2637 and 2624 cases for estimating the MSW and MSLP, respectively, which is more than quintuple the size of D04's previous dataset for intensity estimation.
+The distribution of cases by basin (Fig. 1) shows that approximately one-third of the cases are from the Atlantic basin, one-third are from the west Pacific basin, and the remaining one-third are from the other four basins combined.
+These new data provide 45 cases at the category-5 level (>135 kt) as compared with D04, in which there were no AMSU passes over a TC while it was of category-5 intensity.
+As will be described in more detail in section 2b, the new wind radii datasets were restricted to cases with coincident reconnaissance, leaving 255 cases for the 34-kt winds, 170 cases for the 50-kt winds, and 120 cases for the 64-kt winds.
+These reconnaissance-based sample sizes are nearly double the dataset from D04's previous work, in which the wind radii datasets were developed using only Atlantic cases west of 55°W -a restriction imposed because of the higher likelihood of having in situ measurements in that region-as well as Atlantic and east Pacific cases with reconnaissance.